 There will then be a timetabled movement of trailers to the beach area on Friday morning where boats must be unloaded quickly and trailers returned to a car park.
+Trailers must not be left in Saundersfoot Harbour or Coppet Hall.
+We have arranged storage at Llanion Cove (SA72 6UJ).
 Overnight security for the boats on the beach has been arranged for Friday and Saturday nights.